What is AI and what can we expect to see from it in the future?

-The founders of AI, John McCarthy and Marvin Minsky, defined artificial intelligence as any task a machine or program conducted that, if a human were to do, would require intelligence in order to accomplish it.
+The founders of AI, John McCarthy and Marvin Minsky, defined artificial intelligence as any task conducted by a machine or program that a human would require intelligence to do.

-So if you ever find it hard to confidently point at something and define it as AI, you’re not alone.
-The broadness of McCarthy and Minsky’s definition leaves a lot of wiggle room for debate.
+This makes it hard to confidently know what is and isn't AI.
+McCarthy and Minsky’s definition is pretty broad and leaves a lot of room for debate.

-Narrow AI: Narrow AI is “intelligent systems that have been taught or learned how to carry out specific tasks without being explicitly programmed how to do so.”
-Health gives examples such as Siri and vision-recognition systems on driverless cars.
-Basically, Narrow AI cannot learn anything beyond what we teach.
+Narrow AI: Narrow AI are “intelligent systems that have been taught or learned how to carry out specific tasks without being explicitly programmed how to do so.”
+Health uses examples like Siri and the vision0recognition system on a driverless car.
+Basically, Narrow AI can't learn anything beyond what we teach.

-General AI: General AI is the type of artificial intelligence that draws in the most attention.
-Why Because, much like humans, it has the ability to evolve intellectually and to learn on the job.
-This is the sector where most people see the future of AI going.
+General AI: General AI is the type of artificial intelligence that draws in the most attention, because, much like a human, it can evolve intellectually and learn on the job.
+This is where most people see the future of AI going.

 Does AI have a place in the future of retail?

-The Capgemini survey predicted the adoption of AI in retail to lead to a rise in efficiency and customer satisfaction followed by increased revenue.
+The Capgemini survey predicted that the use of AI in retail would lead to a rise in efficiency and customer satisfaction followed by increased revenue

-But it also revealed an expected “boost in promotion efficiency by enabling automated ad buying, personalising customers' online experiences and serving users targeted recommendations.”
+It also revealed a “boost in promotion efficiency by enabling automated ad buying, personalising customers' online experiences and serving users targeted recommendations.”

-This seems to be promising a lot for the future.
-But how are businesses utilising artificial intelligence software today?
+This seems like a promising future.
+But how are businesses using artificial intelligence software today?

 Amazon was a pioneer in AI as an early user of the technology.
 They began employing artificial intelligence software as early as the 2000s and saw a 35% increase in their sales as a result.

-The use of robots in transporting stock within their warehouses has sped up the process to become twice as fast.
-It has also reduced both task risk and inaccuracy.
+Using robots to transport stock in their warehouses has made the process twice as fast.
+It's also reduced task risk and inaccuracy.

-The company’s use of AI has also created drone deliveries with Amazon Prime Drone and cashless stores through the use of biometrics and the Amazon Go app.
+The company also uses AI for drone deliveries with Amazon Prime Drone and cashless stores through the use of biometrics and the Amazon Go app.

-Retail giant H&M has started using AI to analyse their stock, creating software that is able to analyse store returns, receipts and “loyalty cards to predict future demand for apparel and accessories and manage inventory.”
+Retail giant H&M has started using AI to analyse their stock, creating software that can analyse store returns, receipts, and “loyalty cards to predict future demand for apparel and accessories and manage inventory.”

-Even the UK supermarket chain Morrisons has been getting in on the action through a partnership with AI solutions company BlueYonder.
+Even the UK supermarket chain Morrisons has been getting in on the action by partnering with AI solutions company BlueYonder.
 Together they’ve created a solution that replenishes their stock throughout their 491 stores via optimisation and forecasting.
-The outcome being a 30% reduction in shelf gaps across all their stores.
+This led to a 30% reduction in shelf gaps across all their stores.

-With businesses across the globe spending up to $1.3 trillion a year responding to 265 billion customer service requests, chatbots are helping to reduce the costs by 30% or over.
+Businesses across the globe spend up to $1.3 trillion a year responding to 265 billion customer service requests.
+Chatbots help reduce those costs by at least 30%.

-But instead of replacing jobs, they’re helping humans do their jobs better.
-The use of online bots allows customer support agents, much like our own at SumUp, to focus on the more complex topics from customers.
-Chatbots automate easier support tasks allowing human agents to dedicate their time to what's important.
+Instead of replacing jobs, they’re helping humans do their jobs better.
+Online bots allow customer support agents, much like our own at SumUp, to focus on more complex requests from customers.
+Chatbots automate easier support tasks, allowing human agents to dedicate their time to what's important.

-It’s clear AI can be exceptionally helpful in minimising trivial tasks for humans but is it stealing our jobs?
+It’s clear AI minimises the time we spend on trivial tasks, but is it stealing our jobs?

 Why you don’t need to worry about a robot stealing your job

 PwC Ireland reported that approximately a third of ‘existing jobs’ could succumb to automation by 2030.
-While this figure may seem scary, there is more to it.
+While this figure may seem scary, there's more to it.

-AI is expected to change jobs by taking over menial tasks and create new employment.
-The way we work is expected to shift, but humans will be given the chance to focus on the more challenging, interesting sides of their professions while AI technologies take on the tedious work.
+AI is expected to change jobs by taking over menial tasks and creating new employment.
+The way we work will change, but humans will be focusing on the more challenging, interesting sides of their professions while AI takes on the tedious work.

-While arguing that AI is more of a sidekick for his photography business than a competitor, Berlin-based EyeEm CTO and Co-Founder, Ramzi Rizk explains,
+Maintaining that that AI is more of a sidekick for his photography business than a competitor, Berlin-based EyeEm CTO and co-founder Ramzi Rizk explains: